herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Future Plans/CSS Variable Implementation Plan for ValueComputer.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for implementing CSS variable support in the AngleSharp LayoutEngine's ValueComputer component.
+This implementation plan provides a comprehensive roadmap for implementing CSS variable support in the AngleSharp.LayoutEngine StyleSystem's ValueComputer component.
 By following this architecture, the system will be able to correctly resolve CSS custom properties while respecting the CSS cascade, properly handling inheritance, and efficiently processing nested references.

 The implementation follows a modular approach with clear separation of concerns, making it maintainable and testable.
 The phased implementation strategy allows for incremental development and testing, ensuring that each component works correctly before building on it.